Royal East Middlesex Militia: French Revolutionary and Napoleonic Wars

 The war ended with the Treaty of Amiens in March 1802 and all the militia were stood down.
 However, the Peace of Amiens was shortlived and the regiments, whose training commitment had been increased from 21 to 28 days a year, were called out again in 1803.
 Thomas Wood was appointed colonel of the Eat Mddlesex on 12 April 1803, and retained the position for 56 years.

 In 1804 the Middlesex Militia was awarded the prefix 'Royal', when the regiment became the 1st or Royal East Middlesex Militia on 24 April (though in later years it usually left off the '1st').

-During 1805 the regiment was at Ipswich, where it took part in a grand review on Rushmere Heath before the Commander-in-Chief, the Duke of York.
+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment with 1068 men in 12 companies under Lt-Col John Gibbons was at Ipswich Barracks as part of a militia brigade under Lt-Gen Lord Charles Fitzroy.
+While at Ipswich it took part in a grand review on Rushmere Heath before the Commander-in-Chief, the Duke of York.

 The Napoleonic Wars were ended with the Battle of Waterloo in 1815.
 The Royal East Middlesex Militia was finally disembodied in 1816.
 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.

 1852 Reforms

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the militia ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, militia units could be embodied by Royal Proclamation for full-time service in three circumstances: